Peter Howe, Matto Mildenberger, Jennifer Marlon, Anthony Leiserowitz, Yale Project on Climate Change Communication

 About the Science

-- The information presented is useful for students to engage data on how Americans feel about different aspects of climate change and how those beliefs vary in different parts of the country.
+- The information is useful for students to learn how Americans feel about different aspects of climate change and how those beliefs vary in different parts of the country.

-- Detailed data from this research is available below the main map, and links to the research are also included.
+- Detailed data from this research is available below the main map, and links to additional public opinion research are also included within the web site.

-- Graphical representation on national, state, congressional district, and county levels of people's options related to their beliefs on global warming, risk perceptions of global warming, and policy options to address climate change.
+- Graphical representation on national, state, congressional district, and county levels of people's opinions related to global warming, risk perceptions of global warming, and policy options to address climate change.